Placebo Discontinuity Design: Identification: Placebo discontinuity

 The confounding bridge assumption states that, for fixed values of the running variable $(D)$ and unobserved confounder $(U)$, the conditional expectation of the outcome $(Y)$ can be expressed as a function of a proxy variable $(W)$ that is associated with $(U)$.
 The functions $h_+$ and $h_-$ act as weighting kernels that summarize how $W$ captures the influence of $U$ on $Y$ on either side of the threshold.

-In the running example, for schools with the same number of enrolled students $(D = d)$, there exists a function $h_+(d - d^*, \cdot)$ such that we can recover expected student achievement using a reweighting of the distribution of test scores in year $t - 1$ $(W)$.
+\begin{example}[Maimonides rule] In the Maimonides rule example, for schools with the same number of enrolled students $(D = d)$, there exists a function $h_+(d - d^*, \cdot)$ such that we can recover expected student achievement using a reweighting of the distribution of test scores in year $t - 1$ $(W)$.
 The function $h_+$ does not depend on $U$ directly, but its integral with respect to the distribution of $W$ conditional on $U$ reconstructs the confounded conditional expectation of $Y$.
-This formulation allows us to bypass the unobserved $U$ by using an observed variable $W$ that is a proxy for $U$.
+This formulation allows us to bypass the unobserved $U$ by using an observed variable $W$ that is a proxy for $U$. $\triangleleft$ \end{example}

+\begin{example}[Birth-weight classification] In the birth-weight example, Assumption~\ref{assum:bridge} posits the existence of a function $h_{+}$ that links the observed placebo outcome $W$ (the mother's education) to the unobserved confounder $U$ (healthcare quality).
+Concretely, among infants with the same reported birth-weight, we require that the confounded conditional expectation of mortality, $\E{Y \mid D = d, U}$, can be expressed as an average of $h_{+}(d - d^{*}, W)$ over the distribution of the mother's education given $U$.
+Crucially, $h_{+}$ does not depend on healthcare quality $U$ directly; it is a function only of the observed quantities $d - d^{*}$ and $W$.
+Yet integrating it against $\pr{w \mid D = d, U}$ reproduces the $U$-confounded conditional expectation.
+This allows us to recover the quantities of interest through the observed proxy $W$. $\triangleleft$ \end{example}

 First we show that $h_0$ is a solution to an integral equation in terms of observed variables, though it may not be unique.